Intermittent Fasting: Your Complete Guide

 - Have difficulty sleeping

-Additionally, intermittent fasting is meant to complement a healthy diet and lifestyle – not act as a way to remedy five days of eating nutritionally-bankrupt foods, such as refined sugar, processed foods and fast foods.
+Additionally, the method is meant to complement a healthy diet and lifestyle – not act as a way to remedy five days of eating nutritionally-bankrupt foods, such as refined sugar, processed foods, and/or fast foods.

 Final Thoughts on Intermittent Fasting for Women